jstankevicius/SuperStockBot/README.md

 The front end was *supposed* to be a nice GUI interface to monitor several metrics for each bot, like loss or average percent return.
 In reality, trying to run gui.py somehow spawns another set of agents whose data is displayed on the interface, but not the ones whose progress is monitored through the shell.
 The GUI was built using Dash.

 The actual repo used during development is located elsewhere, and is very messy.
 We don't talk about it.

+There are a number of constraints imposed on the agents.
+* 1. Each agent may only hold one share per company.
+I did not implement position sizing due to problems with actually representing a number greater than 1 in the output matrix of a neural network.
+* 2. The agents technically don't have starting capital.
+They may buy shares at will, and once sold, their return (positive or negative) is recorded and used as a measure of training loss.